This cozy chicken pot pie recipe is the ultimate comfort food.

 - In a separate saucepan, melt butter over medium heat.
 Add onion, garlic, poultry seasoning, and thyme.
 Cook until softened, about 3-4 minutes.

-- Add drained potatoes, chicken, and peas.
-Cook 1 minute more.
+- Stir in the drained potatoes, chicken, and peas and cook for 1 minute more.
 Stir in parsley.
 Taste and season with salt and pepper.

 - Roll out the pastry crust and place it in a 9-inch deep-dish pie pan.